I have changed my mind.

 - Having mismatched mid and long zooms did my low level self diagnosed OCD no favors.
 I am very happy to be moving to a one brand lens trinity.
 And with Sony wide and mid zoom prices so high and my attachment to the Tamron 28-75mm there is no way on Earth that an all Sony set up would ever happen.

-- The 17-28mm and 70-180mm combined weigh less than the G Master 70-200mm which will lighten my load and expand my lens selection.
+- The 17-28mm and 70-180mm combined weigh less than the G Master 70-200mm alone which will lighten my load while expanding my lens selection.

-Yes please.
-This will not be the first time I have had a Tamron trinity.
+This will not be the first time I will have had a Tamron trinity.
 With Pentax I had the Tamron 10-24mm:

 What next?
 More to come.
-Trade has been negotiated and will update once it has taken place.
+Trade has been negotiated and will update once it has taken place (update here).
 I am expecting great things from Tamron.